-The Career Exploration Program is a half day, semester long program, for first or second year students allowing them to intently explore the varying aspects, procedures, and expectations of the programs offered at Sentinel.
-Each student will have the opportunity to actively explore and infiltrate six lab options.
-Program choices for exploration include the following: Collision Repair, Agriculture, Auto Technology, Precision Machining, Electrical Trades, Building Trades, Welding and Fabrication, Culinary and Hospitality Management, Digital Technologies, Careers in Education, Health Careers Academy, Public Safety, and Independent Living.
+The Career Exploration Program is a two period, semester long program, for first or second year students allowing them to intently explore the varying aspects, procedures, and expectations of the programs offered at Sentinel.
+Each student will have the opportunity to actively explore and infiltrate infiltrate all lab options.
 Students will create a career plan that will help enable them to successfully transition into the proper path throughout the rest of their high school education.
-Students will also be offered a consumer education class based on current state standards of career exploration during their time on campus.
+Students will also be offered a Financial Literacy class based on current state standards of career exploration during their time on campus.